VGP/vgp-phase1/data/jetstream2/run_on_jetstream.md

    environment: local_multi_4
 ```
 # 5. FAQ
-- Where is the bucket located: the is mounted to `/genomeark-js2`
+- Where is the bucket located: the bucket is mounted to a directory located at `/genomeark-js2`
-- Will recommendtions work for all workflows: the recommendations are made for the example data, and may need to be modified for other workflows and data.
+- Will the recommendations work for all workflows: the recommendations are tailored for the example data provided.
+They may require adjustments for different workflows or datasets.